 The following three days were filled with conversation, visits to local landmarks and popular restaurants, and the consumption of more than a few hand-crafted libations.
 The culinary scene as a whole was on par with any city that I have visited and that includes all of the foodie cities that immediately spring to your mind.
 If any shortcoming, perhaps one could say that there was not quite the diversity that you might find in other major metropolises, but even so the restaurants were as good as any other city I have visited in the world.

 The meetings that I attended were diverse and focused on subjects ranging from restaurants and entertainment to clothing and apparel manufacturing.
 They were all developed, mature, thoughtful and would have been well-heard from London to New York City.
-I met young men and women, barely out of their 20’s who spoke as if they had been conducting complex businesses transactions for many years, and also some entrepreneurial veterans who I reluctantly left after 3 hours feeling enriched not only as a businessperson but as a human being.
+I met young men and women, entrepreneurs, barely out of their 20’s who spoke as if they had been conducting complex businesses transactions for many years, and also some industry veterans who I reluctantly left after 3 hours feeling enriched not only as a business person but as a human being.